 And the other important fact is you need her in there now because she becomes a senator the very next day.

-And that puts a nail in the coffin that the Democrats were getting anything through in a lame duck Congress.
+And that puts a nail in the coffin that the Democrats were getting anything through in a lame-duck Congress.

-So uh that's just my comments.
+So that's just my comments.

 All right.

-I appreciate them.
+I appreciate him.

 That's a good point.